Campus Gotland in numbers

 - Since 1 July 2013, Campus Gotland has been Uppsala University’s campus in Visby.

-- 22 departments within Uppsala University conduct higher education and research at Campus Gotland.
-The Swedish International Centre for Education in Sustainable Development SWEDESD is part of the Faculty of Educational Sciences
+- About 20 departments within Uppsala University conduct higher education and research at Campus Gotland.

 First- and second-cycle studies

-- 19 Bachelor-level programmes (first cycle), 11 Master’s-level programmes (second cycle), and about 300 standalone courses per academic year
+- 20 Bachelor's-level programmes (first cycle), 13 Master’s-level programmes (second cycle), and about 300 standalone courses per academic year

-- Slightly more than half the students study arts subjects, social sciences, law and art/music, while the remainder study science and technology.
+- Slightly more than half the students study arts subjects, social sciences, law and art, while the remainder study science and technology.

-- University degree courses that are only available at Campus Gotland: Game Design, Conservation, and Energy Technology specialising in Wind Power/Wind Power Project Management.
+- University degree courses that are only available at Campus Gotland: Game Design, Conservation, Energy Technology specialising in Wind Power/Wind Power Project Management and Sustainable Destination Development.

 In addition to these, degree courses are given in the main areas of Archaeology, Biology, Ethnology, Business Studies, History, Environmental Science, Art History and Human Geography.